alexsavio/hansel/README.rst

 Long Intro
 ----------

-| I often find myself in a work related with structured folder paths,
-  such as the
-| one shown above.
+I often find myself in a work related with structured folder paths, such as the one shown above.

-| I have tried many ways of "modelling" these situations: loops,
-| dictionaries, configuration files, etc. I always end up doing a
-| different thing for the same problem over and over again.
+I have tried many ways of solving these situations: loops, dictionaries, configuration files, etc. I always end up doing a different thing for the same problem over and over again.

-| This week I grew tired of it and decided to make a representation of a
-| structured folder tree in a string and access it the most easy way.
+This week I grew tired of it and decided to make a representation of a structured folder tree in a string and access it the most easy way.

 If you look at the folder structure above I have: